gopala-kr/ldr/README.md

 React has been adopted by top giants Facebook, Instagram, NetflixNY, Times, Khan Academy, Codecademy, WhatsApp, Vivaldi Browser, Dropbox,  Yahoo Mail, many [more](https://github.com/facebook/react/wiki/sites-using-react) startups and it is going to take over the web.

-React is a just front-end UI library, inorder to make complete full stack react application facebook and other communities provides supporting libraries and frameworks, such as flux, redux, relay, graphql.
-React can also be used with other frameworks.
+React is a just front-end UI library, in order to build a complete full stack react application we will have to use supporting frameworks.
+Facebook and other communities provides supporting libraries and frameworks, such as flux, redux, relay, graphql.
+React can also be used with other frameworks ex: angularjs.

 Lets explore them in details...